ArihantGarg1386/Oblivious-error-writeup/README.md

 Which made the message (presumably the flag) "undecodable"

-First, I connect to the server via `nc challenge.utctf.live 8379` which gave me
+First, I connect to the server via `nc challenge.utctf.live 8379` which gave me N,e,x0,x1 and prompted me to enter k.Initially i tried common test cases like 0 , negative, very large number.

+then i opened the my